Are you wondering how cold Mount Everest is? Discover the Temperature in detail.

 Winter (December to February):

-Temperature: Everest’s winters are bitterly cold; the temperatures at the peak tend to be around -60°F or worse.
+Temperature: Everest's winters are bitterly cold; temperatures at the peak often drop to -60°F or lower.

 Level of Coldness: Climbing Everest becomes very difficult during these months.
 The weather conditions are aggressive and dangerous to anyone who hopes to climb there.
 Very strong winds pose a risk to life, causing even the most skilled climbers to refrain from attempting climbs in winter.

-Ice and snow accumulation: excessive precipitation, such as snow, can form thick sheets of ice along climbing routes, making climbing more dangerous.
+Ice and snow accumulation: excessive precipitation, such as snow, can form thick ice sheets along climbing routes, making climbs more dangerous.

 Extreme Wind Chill: The wind chill factor can also contribute to even more drastic temperature drops, making it extremely difficult to exist without the right equipment.